 - Access the root folder of you website.

 - Right click on the file named index.php and choose Properties.

 - Repeat steps 2 through 4 for the file named index2.php

 This is certainly not an end solution to the hacking problem but it will deter some of the more common attacks on your Joomla website and we recommend all Joomla website administrators implement them immediately.

-See our IT Support Page and our Joomla Development page for more information on this CMS tool and ways we can help develop, host, or maintain your site!
+See our CMS Page and our Joomla Page for more ways we can help you!

 Currently rated by 0 people